slowtacocar/todos/README.md

 Modular todo list apps in many web frameworks

+To run the configurator, you must have Node.js as well as Yarn installed globally.
+Additionally, every database (except "ephemeral") will run as a container and thus requires Docker to be installed.

 ## Configuration

 The `configurator` folder contains a Node.js script for configuring a frontend, backend, and database.

-`cd` into the `configurator` directory and run `yarn start` to run the script.
-The script should prompt you for a frontend, backend, and database; install everything; and start both the frontend and the backend.
+`cd` into the `configurator` directory and run a `yarn install` and then `yarn start` to run the script.
+The script should prompt you for a frontend, backend, database, and theme; install everything; and start the frontend, the backend, and the database container.

 ## Frontends

 The `frontends` folder contains a subfolder for each frontend framework.
 Regardless of the framework, each frontend uses Yarn to install packages (including the modular API client).

 The frontend can reference a package named `todos-client` that refers to the client module.
+The frontend should also import the `index.css` under `todos-themes` for modular styles.
 This can be used to fetch and update todo items from any API; refer to the clients section for info on the available methods.

 Each frontend also contains a `metadata.json` with the following properties: